Los Angeles water sommelier wants bottled water treated like wine

 Selections at a recent tasting included Iskilde, Danish glacier water that evokes childhood memories of tasting raindrops, and Roi, a high-magnesium water from Slovenia that has a metallic flavor reminiscent of old-fashioned aspirin and is used as a dietary supplement.

-Also in the mix was Hollywood 90H20, a “lifestyle” mountain spring water brand that Riese “crafted” with added minerals to be an ideal water for pairing with wine and food.
+Also in the mix was Beverly Hills 9OH2O, a “lifestyle” mountain spring water brand that Riese “crafted” with added minerals to be an ideal water for pairing with wine and food.

 Tasting attendee Colin Brown, 40, said he lost a big part of the dining experience when he stopped drinking alcohol.
 He hoped Riese’s water menu might give some of that back by prompting other restaurants to offer a selection of higher-end waters.